 Hope for the Puppy

 I almost titled this post, “Terrified Puppy Smiles.”
 It would make for better clickbait, but I don’t believe the pup is terrified.
-We are not seeing flight, freezing or trembling.
-This pup is definitely scared, but she is also exhibiting interactive body language.
+We are not seeing flight, freezing, or trembling.
+This pup is scared, but she is also exhibiting pro-social body language.
 Depending on her age, her fear is concerning.
-But it would be worse to see in an adult dog.
-If the pup is generally fearful, there may be time to mitigate it before the socialization window closes.
+But there may be time to mitigate it before the socialization window closes.
 The pup was showing some tentative tail wags and already moving toward the human at the end of the video.
-Hopefully she will come to be comfortable and happy with her new family and the world.
+Hopefully, she will come to be comfortable and happy with her new family and the world.

-We humans usually find puppy appeasement behaviors adorable.
+We humans usually find appeasement behaviors by puppies adorable.
 This has probably given pups who exhibit them a survival advantage over the thousands of years our species have hung out together.

 But my jaded self has to wonder why the sound was not included with this video.
 I hope the people weren’t deliberately pressuring the pup.
-The siren song of the viral video—even of the “cute” variety—can cause people to do some pretty crude things to animals.
-There is a video genre of “dogs who are grateful/happy after being adopted.”
-Most of them show dogs who are stressed out, unfortunately.
+The siren song of getting a viral video can cause people to do some pretty crude things to animals.
+There is a whole genre of videos of “dogs who are grateful/happy after being adopted.”
+Most of them feature dogs who are stressed out, unfortunately.
 The publishers of this video (not necessarily the pup’s adopters) were probably going for that genre.

 Barbara Handleman classifies the canine grin as a behavior of active submission (Handleman, 2008).
 She points out that the submissive grin can be affiliative or agonistic.
 That means the grinning animal may want to approach and interact, or it may want to get distance.
 She has photo examples in her book of different submissive grins:

 - wolves, page 10 (crouching, tail lowered, ears flattened)